djinn506/WinTweaks/win10tweaks.md

 - Remove OneNote: cmd: “Get-AppxPackage *OneNote* | Remove-AppxPackage”
 - Disable Cortana gpedit.msc - All Users: Allow Cortana: Disabled
 - Turn OFF cloud search on Windows Start Menu.(search for something on the menu and click on cog for settings)
-- *optional* Uninstall Windows Edge “.\setup.exe –uninstall –system-level –verbose-logging –force-uninstall” (shell cmd in install folder)
+- **Optional** Uninstall Windows Edge “.\setup.exe –uninstall –system-level –verbose-logging –force-uninstall” (shell cmd in install folder)
-- Disable Windows Optional Features: Disable SMB 1.0 sharing service (huge write-read drive boost!)
+- Disable Windows *Optional* Features: Disable SMB 1.0 sharing service (huge write-read drive boost!)
  Search for “Features” / You should get a window that reads “Turn windows features on or off” with a list of features
-- Disable Windows Optional Features: Disable TCP Port and NTS Framework // only things ON are .NET Framework 3.5 and 4.8 => WCF Services -> Print and Document Services enabled.(in case you use printers) (you can also leave the hyper-v if you use the native pc virtualization)
+- Disable Windows *Optional* Features: Disable TCP Port and NTS Framework // only things ON are .NET Framework 3.5 and 4.8 => WCF Services -> Print and Document Services enabled.(in case you use printers) (you can also leave the hyper-v if you use the native pc virtualization)
 - WindowsAeroTweaker <https://winaero.com/winaero-tweaker/> unzip/portable mode // Lots of things here, most are up to preference but I’ll expand on this later.
 - Windows10Debloater <https://github.com/Sycnex/Windows10Debloater> (git) // run all, they are all useful scripts, run in admin mode.
 It mostly removes Windows Apps and some OneNote registries.
 It’s easier to run with PowerShell. (if it asks for permission run “Set-ExecutionPolicy Unrestricted”)
 - (manual alternative) Remove Windows Bloat Apps(W10Debloater runs this too) cmd/powershell: